This engagement has been archived

 Ministry responsible: Community and Social Services

-The Act will allow the government to better support persons with disabilities and their families by:
+The Advocate for Persons with Disabilities Act was proclaimed into law in the spring of 2018 to allow the government to better support persons with disabilities and their families by:

 - naming an Advocate for Persons with Disabilities